The course of study required of all students for graduation includes:

 General Program Planning Information

-During the second and third years of law school, you need to decide:
+Following your first year of law school, you need to decide:

 - The timing (Fall or Spring) of your enrollment in Public Institutions and Property;

-- which clinic or concentration to take;
+- which clinic to take;

 - what elective courses to take and which semesters to take them;